GetWellClinic/gofetchrover/docs/rover.md

     "client_cert_path": "/volumes/rover/your_client_certificate.pem",
     "root_cert_path": "/volumes/rover/your_root_certificate.pem",
     "client_key_path": "/volumes/rover/your_client_key.pem",
-    "incomingMuleFolder": "/volumes/incoming/lifelabs-keyPair/"
+    "incomingMuleFolder": "/volumes/incoming/lifelabs/"

 ```

 `incomingMuleFolder` is the folder location used for LifeLabs when configuring Mule.
 Refer to `LabProperties.properties` for the path used for LifeLabs.
 This folder will have the same name as the key file and is generated during Mule installation.

+For example, if the key file name is `lifelabs.key` when mule was installed, the folder path will be `/volumes/incoming/lifelabs/`.

 "client_cert_path", "root_cert_path", and "client_key_path" specify the locations of the certificates.

-For example, if the key file name is `lifelabs-keyPair.key`, the folder path will be `/volumes/incoming/lifelabs-keyPair/`.

 ### Running Setup